 I’ve been engrossed in work on social media at Prospect over the past few months, and wanted to marry some of the insights and observations there with some ideas I’ve had in the pipeline for a while.
-This article is also available at www.prospect.eu, and covers three key points on why truth, not image, is the new branding.
+This article is also available at www.prospect.eu, and covers three key points on why truth, not image, is brand.

 In particular, we have seen how social media has brought about a new age of branding transparency, where the happiness of customers instantly affects the value of a brand.
 There are three trends which help explain this: